21 October, 2021: The Environment Agency has issued a statement following overnight flooding of the site of the Lower Otter Restoration Project.

 A17: The FAB Link project is a proposal to build an electricity interconnector, subsea and underground, between France and Great Britain via the island of Alderney.
 The project is being jointly developed by RTE and FAB Link Limited, with support from the French and UK governments.
 The point where the cable will come ashore at the British end is in Budleigh Salterton, at Lime Kiln car park.
 There is geographical overlap between FAB Link and LORP in three places.

 At present there is no certainty that FAB Link will progress.
-If approvals and finance for FAB Link are agreed, the project is expected to start construction in early 2023, meaning that the majority of Lower Otter Restoration Project (LORP) will have been completed before FAB Link commences.
-LORP designs have been agreed with FAB Link.
+If its approvals and finance are agreed, the project is expected to start construction in 2023, meaning that the majority of the LORP will have been completed before FAB Link commences.
+LORP designs were agreed with FAB Link.

 Produced by Environment Agency and Clinton Devon Estates